Tat people (Caucasus): Tats and Mountain Jews

 The "Mountain Jews" belong to the community of Persian-speaking Jews.
-Some groups of this community live in Iran, Israel (especially), North America (especially), Europe, and Central Asia (Bukharan Jews).
-The Jews of Central Asia were classified "Mountain Jews" only in 19th-century official Russian documentation.
+Some groups of this community live in Iran, Israel (especially), North America (especially), and Europe.
+The Jews of North Caucasus and modern day Azerbaijan were classified "Mountain Jews" only in 19th-century official Russian documentation.
 The Mountain Jews call themselves Juhuro, which means "Jews".

 In the year 1888 A. Sh.
 Anisimov showed the closeness of the language of the Mountain Jews and the Tats.
 In his work Caucasian Jews-Mountaineers he came to the conclusion that the Mountain Jews were representatives of the Iranian family of the Tats, which had adopted Judaism in Iran and later moved to the South Caucasus.
 The ideas of Anisimov were supported during the Soviet period: the popularization of the idea of the Mountain Jews' Tat origin started in the 1930s.
 Through the efforts of several Mountain Jews, closely connected with the regime, the idea of mountain Jews being not really Jews at all but Judaized Tats became widely spread.
 Some Mountain Jews started to register themselves as Tats because of secret pressure from the authorities.

 As a result of this, the words Tat and Mountain Jew became almost synonymous.
 The term "Tat" was used in research literature as the second or even first name for Mountain Jews.
 This caused the whole cultural heritage (literature, theatre, music) created by Mountain Jews during the Soviet period to be attributed to the Tats.

 Comparing physic-anthropological characteristics of Tats and Mountain Jews together with information about their languages suggests no signs of ethnic unity between these two nations.

 Like most "Jewish" languages, the grammatical structure of Juhuri retains archaic features of the language it is derived from.
 At the same time all of these languages are satiated with Hebrew words.
 The loanwords from Aramaic and Hebrew in Juhuri include words not directly connected with Judaic rituals (e.g. zoft resin, nokumi envy, ghuf body, keton linen, etc.) Some syntactical features that Juhuri has are ones typical for Hebrew.

 The physical-anthropological types of Tats and Mountain Jews are also dissimilar.

 In 1913 the anthropologist K.M.
 Kurdov carried out measurements of a large group of Tat population of Lahij village and revealed fundamental differences of their physical-anthropological type from the Mountain Jews.
 Measurements of Tats and Mountain Jews were also made by some other researchers.
-Cephalic index measurements have showed that while for Tats mesocephalia and dolichocephalia are typical, extreme brachycephalia is typical for Mountain Jews.
+Cephalic index measurements have shown that, while for Tats mesocephalia and dolichocephalia are typical, extreme brachycephalia is typical for Mountain Jews.
 Dermatoglyphic characteristics of the Tats and Mountain Jews also exclude ethnic similarity.
 In 2012 a uniparental genetic markers comparison between Judeo-Tat dialect and Muslim-Tat dialect speakers in Dagestan found independent demographic histories.

 Speakers of Mountain-Jew dialect and Tati language are representatives of two different nations, each with its own religion, ethnic consciousness, self-designation, way of life, material and spiritual values.